 8.2 Market Demand and Competitive Landscape

-An injection molding company specializes in the production of plastic parts through the injection molding process.
-They provide services ranging from product design and development to mold fabrication, production, and assembly.
+An injection molding company specializes in producing plastic parts through the injection molding process.
+They handle everything from product design to mold fabrication and mass production.

-10.3 What is the difference between a side and B side tooling?
+What is the difference between side and B-side tooling?